 When I asked our waitress to name her favorite pie, she said “Peach,” which is only available in July and August.
 I ordered it instantly and she asked if I wanted whipped cream or a scoop of vanilla ice cream.
 I said I wasn’t interested in either accompaniment, and she said, given my unsatisfactory response, I should never ask for her advice again.

-The excellent pie consisted of nothing but a thin crust, big chunks of sweet peach and a little peach jelly to bind the chunks together.
+Excellent pie consisted of nothing but thin crust, big chunks of sweet peach and a little peach jelly to bind the fruit.

-Luscious coconut cream pie is available every day, with toasted shreds of coconut, a fluffy meringue cap and thin crust.
+Luscious coconut cream pie is available daily, with toasted coconut shreds, a fluffy meringue cap and thin crust.

 It had been years since I last ate at Pie ‘N Burger.
 Big oversight.